 Deliverability

-Email headers: What they are & how to read them
+Email headers: What are they and how to read them

 Email headers include valuable information.
 Find out what they are, why they are important, and how to get them in email clients like Gmail, Outlook, and Yahoo.